 To manage Chromebooks, perform the following steps:

 •If you do not have a Google Apps account already, you must create one in order to manage Chromebooks.
-Cost is based on the number of users.
+Cost is based on the number of users and device licenses.

-•You must also have Chromebook licenses in order to manage the devices.
+•You must have Chromebook licenses in order to manage the devices.

 •If the device has already been used, you may need to perform a factory reset on the Chromebook before it can be enrolled.

 •Follow the instructions from Google to enroll devices: https://support.google.com/chrome/a/answer/1360534

 1.Log in to your Google Apps account (https://admin.google.com).